 - 1. Problems with the generator are detected that could result in mis-operation of generator protection or other generator equipment. - 2.
 The generator has tripped off-line during parallel operation with the Xcel Energy System. - 3.
-Generator equipment problems result in an outage to a portion of the Xcel Energy System. - 4.
-The Interconnection Customer intends to initiate switching to parallel the generator(s) and the Xcel Energy System. - 5.
-The Interconnection Customer intends to initiate switching to break the parallel interconnection between generator(s) and the Xcel Energy System.
+Generator equipment problems result in an outage to a portion of the Xcel Energy System.

-Transmission System Guidelines 🕗 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW Version:13.
-0 File Name : XEL-POL-TransmissionInterconnectionGuidelineGreat20MW Version 13.doc Page 63 of 81
+Transmission System Guidelines 🕗 Xcel Energy- Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation Greater Than 20 MW Version:16.0 File Name: XEL-POL-TransmissionInterconnectionGuidelineGreat20MW v16.doc Page 60 of 93